-Impact Metric Baseline (1998) Benchmark 2014 Results Benchmark Achieved?
-Cost effectiveness CE4: Amount of funds leveraged in dollars \$0 \$2 million in service dollars More than \$2.3 million in service dollars (representing two agencies reporting on this metric in 2014) Yes Housing choice HC5: Number of households able to move to a better (service- enriched) unit 0 126 186 households housed in service- enriched housing Yes HC7: Number of households receiving services aimed to increase housing choice 0 126 445 Yes
+Impact Metric Baseline (1998) Benchmark 2015Results Benchmark Achieved?
+Cost effectiveness CE4: Amount of funds leveraged in dollars \$0 \$2 million in service dollars More than \$3.5 million in service dollars (representing agencies reporting on this metric in 2015) Yes Housing choice HC5: Number of households able to move to a better (service-enriched) unit 0 126 312 households housed in service- enriched housing Yes HC7: Number of households receiving services aimed to increase housing choice 0 126 614 Yes

-Impact Metric Baseline (1998) Benchmark 2014 Results Benchmark Achieved?
-Self sufficiency SS8: Number of households that transitioned to unsubsidized housing 0 50 47 No Number of on- site agencies in Seattle Housing Authority's residential units 5 5 9 Yes Maintain and increase stability for households in service- enriched units Percent of exiting households that leave service- enriched units for stable housing destinations (transitional, permanent, or unsubsidized market-rate housing) 0% 70% 86% of households exiting service- enriched units (75 out of 87 households exiting service- enriched units with a known destination in 2014); 20% of individuals leaving medical respite care (35 out of 177 with known destination) Yes
+Self sufficiency SS8: Number of households that transitioned to unsubsidized housing 0 50 66 Yes Number of on- site agencies in Seattle Housing Authority's residential units 5 5 10 Yes Maintain and increase stability for households in service-enriched units Percent of exiting households that leave service- enriched units for stable housing destinations (transitional, permanent, or unsubsidized market-rate housing) 0% 70% 95% of households exiting service- enriched units (131 out of 138 households exiting service- enriched units with a known destination in 2015); 58% of individuals leaving medical respite care (132 out of 228 with known destination) Yes

-Seattle Housing Authority did not achieve the benchmark for households transitioned to unsubsidized housing.
-However, the number for 2014 was quite close to the benchmark, so we do not believe that it is a problem at this time.
-We will continue to monitor this metric.
+Seattle Housing Authority achieved all benchmarks for this activity in 2015.
 We would also clarify that for at least one of the programs included in this MTW activity - our medical respite program at Jefferson Terrace, which serves homeless individuals - the goal for most participants is that they transition to an assisted housing program after completion of their respite care.
 As a result, failure to transition to unsubsidized housing in some cases indicates a positive result.